 Exploring the Honanki Dwellings

 We headed for Honanki after hiking Loy Canyon.
 The site is open from 9:30 a.m. until 3 p.m. every day except certain holidays and during days of extreme heat.
-To access the trail, you need a Red Rock pass, which costs $5 for a day, or an America the Beautiful Pass, which costs $80 for a year.
+To access the trail, you need a Red Rock Pass, which costs $5 for a day, or an America the Beautiful Pass, which costs $80 for a year.
 Red Rock passes can be purchased from the kiosk at this site and displayed in your vehicle.
+You may also purchase one online in advance.
 Honanki Heritage Site is managed by the Forest Service, so call them for any questions.

 Cross the road from the parking area to begin the trail.
 There is an informational display and restrooms at the start of the trail and there are usually rangers here if you have any questions.
 The path winds through traditional Sedona desert and quickly ends up at the base of a cliff.

 The structures that remain tucked in the cliff were once home to the Sinagua, Yavapai, and Apache people over the course of thousands of years.
 It was one of the largest prehistoric pueblos in the area.
 Remnants of life here remain visible in the artwork on the walls and the stacked bricks forming various dwellings.
-If you are interested in getting more in-depth information beyond the signs along the trail, you may want to look into taking a Jeep Tour!
+If you are interested in getting more in-depth information beyond the signs along the trail, you may want to look into taking a Jeep tour offered by various companies in Sedona.

 Overview of Visiting Honanki Heritage Site